ichim/LeafletForBlazor-NuGet/RTM configs/Readme.md

                }
             };

-1. configuring the zoom level of the RealTimeMap view:
+1.configuring the zoom level of the RealTimeMap view:

               RealTimeMap.LoadParameters parameters = new RealTimeMap.LoadParameters()
               {
                  zoomLevel = 18
               };

 1. scale of view map:

                RealTimeMap.LoadParameters parameters = new RealTimeMap.LoadParameters()
                {